-The management responsibility for the City's investment program has been delegated to the Finance Director.
-The Finance Director shall monitor and review all investments for consistency with this policy, and may delegate investment decision-making and execution authority to investment advisors in accordance with an agreement as authorized by the City Council.
+The management responsibility for the City's investment program has been delegated to the Administrative Services/Finance Director.
+The Administrative Services/Finance Director shall monitor and review all investments for consistency with this policy, and may delegate investment decision-making and execution authority to investment advisors in accordance with an agreement as authorized by the City Council.
 The investment advisor shall follow and comply with this policy and all other written instructions provided by the City.
-The Finance Director may, in writing, further delegate such investment authority to designated management staff in the Finance Department in the event of the Finance Director's absence or other unavailability.
-The Finance Director shall prepare and file documents with all financial institutions with which the City conducts investment activities certifying the names of those persons authorized to effect transactions on behalf of the City.
+The Administrative Services/Finance Director may, in writing, further delegate such investment authority to designated management staff in the Executive and/or Finance Department in the event of the Administrative Services/Finance Director's absence or other unavailability.
+The Administrative Services/Finance Director shall prepare and file documents with all financial institutions with which the City conducts investment activities certifying the names of those persons authorized to effect transactions on behalf of the City.